pachristopher/doppler/README.md

 * mpv
 * curl

-It has been tested and works in the z shell on Arch Linux.
-It probably works in other shells but I haven't tested it.
+The script is POSIX compliant and has been tested and works in the z shell on Arch Linux.